-Your electronic vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed, dated, and returned the proxy card.
+Your Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
+Votes submitted electronically over the Internet must be received by 11:59 p.m., Eastern Time, on June 13, 2024.